 What an inauspicious beginning: After a jam-packed Labor Day weekend, I'm waaaay behind on my first "This week."
 I'd like to post them on Sundays, covering material going back to the previous Sunday or so.
 This time, I'm covering stuff that's a week and a half old.
 I don't intend for that to be the norm.
-(The explanation of what I'm doing is here.)
+(The explanation of what I'm doing is here

 — A number of news media thinkers have been engaging in a rather slow-burning discussion over what exactly was newspaper publishers' "original sin" that led to their utter inability to survive in a changing media environment.
 It started in February with Alan Mutter

 hit on an original sin that generated quite a bit of response: Newspapers' failure to create separate business units for print and online.
 It's a counterintuitive idea within the newspaper industry, where for several years the buzzword has been "convergence" between those two departments.
 (Though, to be fair, it's usually used in reference to newsrooms; convergence of business units is almost assumed.)
 Of course, that very counterintuitiveness probably validates Owens' assertion that this "convergence" was something virtually everyone (mistakenly) tried.
 Anyway, Owens argues that tying those two departments together never forced online units to learn to pay their own way, something they would need to figure out.

 I really like Owens' idea in theory, especially the make-online-learn-to-stand-on-its-own-two-feet aspect of it.
 I'm curious, though, as to how it would have worked in practice.
 I certainly find it difficult to envision it working in the present because, as he acknowledges, we're quite a ways down the convergence road now.
 But in terms of a retrospective look at what went wrong, take Buttry and Owens and throw a dash of Jarvis, and I think you've got a much better (and far more comprehensive) answer than Mutter's.
 Building a paywall never would have been the magic bullet.